nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >Format: `session /edit /sid [SESSION_ID] [</n [SESSION_NAME]>] [</d [SESSION_DATE]>] [</pl [NAME1 NAME2...]>]`
 >* `[SESSION_ID]` refers to the unique identifier of the session.
->    * The unique identifier for a session can be retrieved with [`session /list`](#listing-all-sessions-session-list) command.
+>    * The unique identifier for a session can be retrieved with the [`session /list`](#listing-all-sessions-session-list) command.

 <br>

 > **💡 Notes:**
 >- A session with a unique identifier of `[SESSION_ID]` has to exist before it can be edited.
 >- Each name in `[NAME1 NAME2 ...]` for a particular session should be unique.
->- There are 3 editable fields, session name, session date and the people involved in the session.
+>- There are 3 editable fields: session name, session date and the people involved in the session.
 >  - At least 1 field has to be edited for the command to run.
 >  - More than 1 field can be edited at a single run of the command.
 >- When editing the people involved, existing participants must be included in the command.
 >  - Example: If the session previously created had Alice and Bob with session ID of 1,
->    and you wish to edit it to include charlie a valid edit command would be `session /edit /sid /pl Alice Bob Charlie`.
+>    and you wish to edit it to include Charlie a valid edit command would be `session /edit /sid /pl Alice Bob Charlie`.
 >
 > **⚠️Warning:**
-> - This action is irreversible, once the command has been entered, the session would be edited.
+> - This action is irreversible.
+The session is edited immediately after entering this command.

 <br>